Connection-Based Parenting - Part 1

 The omnipresence of technology, the pace of modern life, and the move away from more communal living, where close-knit communities share family responsibilities, are some of the reasons that American parents are struggling.
 Conversations and judgment about parenting, especially on social media, are also challenging for many parents.

-For a parent at home with a crying or yelling kid, feeling a little overwhelmed and thinking, “IT’S NOT WORKING!”, prioritizing connection might look like:
+If you’re at home with a crying or yelling kid, feeling a little overwhelmed and thinking, “IT’S NOT WORKING!” here are some ways to try prioritizing connection:

 Cascade is offering support to parents now through Connection-Based Parenting therapy groups - the next groups start in April!